 Endura Pro SL Primaloft Waterproof Glove

-The Pro SL Primaloft is Endura's warmest waterproof glove.
-These premium hand warmers keep cyclists comfortable all winter long.
+The Pro SL Primaloft are Endura's warmest waterproof gloves.
+These premium hand warmers keep cyclists comfortable while winter cycling.
 These gloves perform down to sub-zero temperatures and keep your hands toasty and warm.

 Endura Women's Strike Waterproof Glove